ioudine/tiler-the-creator/README.md

 ## GUI usage
 `tiler_gui.py` provides a lightweight Tkinter interface for running the same workflows without typing command lines:

+**Running in Codespaces:** If you're using GitHub Codespaces, see `CODESPACE_GUI.md` for instructions to run the GUI in a browser (noVNC/Xvfb setup and security notes).

 1. Start the app with `python tiler_gui.py`.
 2. Choose a mode (`single`, `layers`, `gif`, or `upscale`) from the dropdown.
 3. Browse for an input image and pick an output path (include a file extension).